aidenrobert/truffle/README.md

 The details of its training can be found in:

-Jönsson, Aiden; Fu, Jinglan; Freitas, Gabriel P.; and Zieger, Paul (*in prep.*). **Tracing biological, human, and inorganic sources of coarse aerosols via single-particle fluorescence and optical morphology.**.
+Jönsson, A., Fu, J., Freitas, G. P., Crawford, I., Dagsson-Waldhauserová, P., Krejci, R., Tobo, Y., Yttri, K. E., & Zieger, P. (2026). **Tracing biological, human, and inorganic sources of coarse aerosols via single-particle fluorescence and optical morphology.** *EGUsphere* (in review at *Atmospheric Chemistry & Physics*, 2026, 1-37.

 ## Main functions